Amelia Peabody Foundation

 Overview

 The foundation takes its name and approach seriously, guided by founder Amelia Peabody's philosophy: "If I ever do take up a charity, I intend to do it, and not half do it."
-This commitment manifests in the foundation's focus on building relationships with nonprofit organizations and providing flexible funding with a bias toward capacity building.
-The trustees have increasingly prioritized funding organizations that support kids and families outside of Greater Boston, particularly in parts of the state where there is more limited access to other philanthropic support, including gateway cities.
+This commitment manifests in the foundation's focus on building relationships with nonprofit organisations and providing flexible funding with a bias towards capacity building.
+The trustees have increasingly prioritised funding organisations that support kids and families outside of Greater Boston, particularly in parts of the state where there is more limited access to other philanthropic support, including gateway cities.

 Funding Priorities